This is an easy and tasty soup for a midweek meal, taking only 25-30 minutes in all.

 - Add the sweetcorn (keep a little back for garnish) and cook for five more minutes.

-- Add the stock, bring to the boil, then reduce the heat to simmer for five minutes, until the potato has cooked through.
+- Add the stock, bring to the boil, then reduce the heat to simmer for 10-15 minutes, until the potato has cooked through.

 - Stir in the cream and season to taste with salt and pepper.
 Then blend the soup with a stick blender or by pouring into a food processor.
 You get to choose how smooth you want it, although if you leave some of the potato cubes intact it adds to the texture.